mcascallares/pyroscope-kafka-sandbox/README.md

 ## Environment

-The environment has 1 Zokeeper, 2 Kafka Brokers, 1 Connect and 1 Schema Registry.
-All the mentioned components are instrumented
+The environment has 1 Zookeeper, 2 Kafka Brokers, 1 Connect and 1 Schema Registry.
+All the mentioned components are instrumented with the pyroscope agent that you can find in the `pyroscope-agent` folder.

 ## Executing